mdekstrand/cs533-web/assignments/index.md

 Did Something (30%)
 :    The solution began an attempt, but is either insufficiently complete to assess correctness or is on entirely the wrong track.

-I may assign partial points between rubric anchors as a particular assignment merits.
+The TA and I may assign partial points between rubric anchors as a particular assignment merits.
 For example, an assignment component that meets *Right Idea*, but where the flaws are relatively minor, may receive 85–90% of the component's points instead of only 80%.